Things to Do in Rabat

 Chellah

 Chellah is a medieval fortified Islamic cemetery.
 It exists on the outskirts of the city on the banks of the Bou Regred River.
 Besides, it was left in 1154 and then built by Merenid Sultan.
 These ruins offer a history of Raman and Islam.
-Thanks to this history and influences, Rabat is one of the World Heritage Sites in Morocco
+Thus, you can walk between the remains of the Roman walls and explore the beautifully preserved tombs of Merenid.
+You can also enjoy the quiet gardens that are now home to a variety of bird species.
+Thanks to these historical sights and influences, Rabat is one of the World Heritage Sites in Morocco.

 King's Palace